Evaluation of the imputation performance of the program IMPUTE in an admixed sample from Mexico City using several model designs

 In this study, we evaluated the imputation performance of the widely used program IMPUTE in an admixed sample from Mexico City using different imputation strategies (single-step vs. two-step imputation) and reference panels (HapMap and 1000 Genomes).
 We have previously described that this sample primarily has Native American (62%) and European contributions (33%), with a low proportion of African ancestry (5%) .
 Importantly, there are no Native American reference samples in the HapMap or 1000 Genomes datasets, so it is of relevance to test the relative imputation performance of these reference panels in the Mexican sample.
 In an analysis of imputed markers on chromosome 12, we observed that for this sample there are only minor differences in imputation accuracy between the single-step and two-step approaches (Table 1).
 The concordance rate of the single-step approach is only slightly higher than that of the two-step approach (99.1% vs. 98.4% when using the HapMap phase II combined reference sample, respectively).
 In contrast, the imputation efficacy (i.e. proportion of non-missing genotypes) was higher for the two-step than the single-step imputation approach (90.1% vs. 85.5%, respectively).
 Therefore, our study confirms the two-step approach as the preferable imputation strategy, because it provides flexibility and faster imputation times, while providing an overly similar imputation performance to the single-step approach.

 We also examined the potential improvement in imputation performance obtained with the recently available 1000 Genomes panel (June 2011 release), with respect to the HapMap panel, using the two-step imputation protocol.
 The 1000 Genomes panel is a much more comprehensive and powerful resource for imputation, comprising more than 37 million autosomal SNPs present in 1,094 individuals from different populations around the world.
 Here, we show that for the Mexican sample the major improvement associated with the use of the 1000 Genomes reference panel is the substantial increase in imputation efficacy, in addition to the larger number of imputed markers (Table 1).
 Genotype concordances were similar for both reference datasets (around 98.4%).
-However, imputations with the 1000 Genomes panel resulted in 94.7% of non-missing genotypes (employing an INFO score threshold of 0.9), in comparison with 90.1% for the HapMap phase II combined panel (using the same threshold).
-When the INFO scores are plotted for different allele frequency bins, either as an average (Figure 2) or as histograms of the individual scores (Figures 3A and 3B), it is evident that the confidence of the genotype calls is higher with the 1000 Genomes panel for all allele frequency categories.
+However, imputations with the 1000 Genomes panel resulted in 94.7% of non-missing genotypes (employing a posterior probabiity threshold of 0.9), in comparison with 90.1% for the HapMap phase II combined panel (using the same threshold).
+When the marker INFO scores are plotted for different allele frequency bins, either as an average (Figure 2) or as histograms of the individual scores (Figures 3A and 3B), it is evident that the confidence of the genotype calls is higher with the 1000 Genomes panel for all allele frequency categories.
 There is a high correlation between the INFO scores obtained with the 1000 Genomes and HapMap phase II reference panels (Figure 5), but the former are systematically higher than the latter (Figure 4).

 The results described above are based on an analysis of markers on chromosome 12.
 An analysis of markers on chromosome 22 gives consistent results: The concordance rates using the HapMap phase II and 1000 Genomes reference panels are very similar (97.6% vs. 97.3%, respectively), but the proportion of non-missing genotypes is lower with the HapMap reference panel than with the 1000 Genomes panel (83.2%, and 89.9%, respectively).
 Interestingly, in the HLA region on chromosome 6, which spans approximately 5 megabases (29–34 Mb) and has shown signatures of natural selection in previous studies (31–33), both the imputation accuracy (concordance) and the imputation efficacy (proportion of non-missing genotypes) were higher than those observed for chromosomes 12 and 22.
 When analyzing locus ancestry with a panel of Ancestry Informative Markers in the sample from Mexico City (data not shown), we observed that in a broad region of chromosome 6, including the HLA loci, there was an excess of European ancestry with respect to the rest of the genome, in both type 2 diabetes patients and controls.
 This may be a potential explanation for the increased imputation accuracy and efficacy identified in the HLA region (i.e. both reference panels, HapMap and 1000 Genomes, have a good representation of European populations, but Native American populations are not well represented in these panels).